Compare

 Read our full review of TouchBistro vs Silverware

-Strengths of the Micros POS system include:
+Strengths of the MICROS POS system include:

-Drawbacks of the Micros POS system include:
+Drawbacks of the MICROS POS system include:

-Overall, it’s clear that the Micros POS is best for well established, global restaurant chains with hundreds, if not thousands, of locations around the world.
+Overall, it’s clear that the MICROS POS is best for well established, global restaurant chains with hundreds, if not thousands, of locations around the world.
 The legacy POS system is equipped with extensive features, add-ons, and integrations designed to support and manage multiple locations.
 Not to mention, the system also supports multiple languages and currencies, which is something that’s essential to any global enterprise.

-Of course, most venues don’t actually need extremely robust features, and support for multiple languages and currencies.
-As a result, most independent restaurants will find that Micros’ powerful capabilities are more than they need to run their operation and the price tag may be too high for features they won’t actually end up using.
+Of course, most restaurant operations don’t actually need a system this powerful.
+Most single and multi-location operators will find that MICROS’ robust features are more than they need to run their operation, and the price tag may be too high for features they won’t actually end up using.
+Not to mention, the time and expense of maintaining a system this comprehensive is an added burden for most restaurateurs

 Wondering how the Oracle MICROS Simphony POS compares to TouchBistro?

-Read our full review of TouchBistro vs Micros POS
+Read our full review of TouchBistro vs MICROS POS

 Strengths of the Squirrel Systems POS include: